 Private Banking also launched a social media campaign thanking medical professionals and posting videos of support with the hashtags #HealthHeroes and #InvestecForMedical.

 Providing PPE, sanitizers and expanding care capacity

 R250,000 has also been donated to the Nelson Mandela Business Chamber to assist in creating capacity in the health space, specifically in the Provincial Hospital in Port Elizabeth.

 These masks were sourced from a small NPO, Reaboka, that facilitates the economic empowerment of South African women in rural areas, operating in Diepsloot and Grootvlei, near Heidelberg.

 Producing washable face masks ensured the NPO's survival during the lockdown, and provided a continued income for crafters.
 Since 9 April Reaboka has made 1,300 masks with 1,500 currently in production.

-Investec Rhino Lifeline also donated R100,000 to ingoing conservation partner HESC, who gave the funds to the Hlokomela Clinic for critical community healthcare, Covid-19 education, testing, and screening.
+Investec Rhino Lifeline also donated R100,000 to ongoing conservation partner HESC, who gave the funds to the Hlokomela Clinic for critical community healthcare, Covid-19 education, testing, and screening.